Hubbard's Scientific Publications

 1997:

 Hubbard, T. L. (1997).
 Target size and displacement along the axis of implied gravitational attraction: Effects of implied weight and evidence of representational gravity.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 23, 1484-1493.
-PDF

 Hubbard, T. L. (1997).
 Target size and representational momentum: A re-evaluation of the momentum metaphor.
 Proceedings of the Nineteenth Annual Conference of the Cognitive Science Society.
 Mahweh, NJ: Erlbaum (pp. 953).